tohurtv/bazzite/README.md

 - Added various flatpak overrides for better overall user experience.
 - Steam (wrapper included in /usr/bin so .desktop files work) and Lutris should be installed from Flatpak as they are removed from the image, currently they install in the background the first time loging in after rebasing to this image.
 - snapd aka Snaps installed and configured for a software source.
 Flatpak is still the prefered source of GUI apps but snap acts as an nice alternative for certain apps that require looser sandboxing
+- /var/mnt is mount bind to /mnt instead of a symlink  so can use /mnt as mount point but should add x-systemd.after=sddm.service to mounts in fstab

 # how to use